neo4j-examples/sdn-university/Readme.md

 Authentication
 --------------
 The application itself does not require any authentication, but if you are running against Neo4j 2.2 or later, you'll need to provide connection credentials for the database.
-Right now, the simplest way to do this is to pass the Neo4j username and password on the command line:

-    mvn spring-boot:run
+These can be specified in `ogm.properties` located in `src/main/resources`

 Loading the initial dataset
 ---------------------------